Consistent Approval-Based Multi-Winner Rules: ABC Counting Rules

 Several ABC ranking rules that we introduced earlier are ABC counting rules.
 As we have seen in the introduction, AV, PAV, and CC can be implemented by the following counting function:

-Further, ABC counting rules include rules such as Constant Threshold Methods~\cite{fishburn2004approval} and Satisfaction Approval Voting~\cite{BrKi14a}, implemented by
+Further, ABC counting rules include rules such as Constant Threshold Methods~\citep{fishburn2004approval} and Satisfaction Approval Voting~\citep{BrKi14a}, implemented by

 Note that only Satisfaction Approval Voting is implemented by a counting function depending on $y$.
-As can easily be verified, Thiele methods are exactly those ABC counting rules that can be implemented by a counting function not dependent on $y$.
+As can easily be verified, Thiele methods are exactly those ABC counting rules that can be implemented by a counting function not dependent on $y$: the counting function $f$ defined by $w$-Thiele is $f(x,y)=w_1+\dots+w_x$ and, conversely, every counting function $f:\{0,1,\dots,k\}\to \reals$ can be written as $f(x)=\sum_{j=1}^x w_j$ for some sequence of real weights $(w_1,\dots,w_k)$.

 It is apparent that not the whole domain of a counting rule is relevant; consider for example $f(2,1)$ or $f(0,m)$---these function values will not be used in the score computation of any committee, cf.\ Equation~\eqref{eq:score}.
 The following proposition provides a tool for showing that two counting rules are equivalent.
 It shows which part of the domain of counting rules is relevant and that affine transformations yield equivalent rules.